Ziming-W/Unity-2.5D-Adventure-Game/README.md

 # COMP30019 – Graphics and Interaction

 ## Download latest release
-Download from the "release" tab in this github repo.
+Download from the "Releases" section in this github repo.

 ## Teamwork plan/summary